Reliable Cellular Automata with Self-Organization: Synchronization

-We call a transition function $\trans$ \df{commutative} if for all configurations $\xi$ and all distinct pairs $x,y\in L(\xi)$ we have $\trans(\xi,\{x\},\{y\}) = \trans(\xi,\{y\},\{x\})$.
-The paper ~\cite{GacsCommut95} proves the theorem that if a transition function is commutative then it has invariant histories.
-In Theorem ~\ref{t.asynch-sim} below, we will give a simple example of a universal commutative transition function.
+The paper~\cite{GacsCommut95} proves the theorem that if a transition function is commutative then it has invariant histories.
+In Theorem~\ref{thm:asynch-sim} below, we will give a simple example of a universal commutative transition function.
 For that example, the theorem can be proved much easier.